Windows 2000 64-bit for Alpha AXP

 DEC Alpha with AXP64 Windows codename “Sundown”, at Microsoft Archives, 2014

 The machine in picture above was featured in a blog post by Raymond Chen, which is a must read.
 It will give you background info on the whole Alpha 64bit situation.
-Unfortunately nothing ever leaves Microsoft Archives, unless you have a court order or SVP approval.
+Sadly, 64-bit Alpha AXP Windows was never released outside of Redmond.

-And that would be the end of the story… if not for one generous reader, who contacted Neozeed after his previous post, and shared a disk image… containing a 64bit build of Windows 2000 for Alpha AXP!
-The reader got it from a lot of random lot of hard disks bought from an e-waste, years ago, and completely forgot about it until they saw the blog post!
+And that would be the end of the story… if not for one generous reader, who contacted Neozeed after his previous post, and shared a disk image… containing non other but a 64bit build of Windows 2000 for Alpha AXP!
+The reader got it from a lot of random hard disks, bought from an e-waste, years ago and completely forgot about it until they saw the blog post!

+The image was previously installed on Digital Personal Workstation.
 Having a PWS500 with ZuluSCSI handy, I was able to slap the image on an SD card and boot it up:

 Windows 2000 Alpha64 Splash Screen

 The system BSOD shortly after.
-Turns out, this is a checked (debug) build of Windows and requires a permanently attached kernel debugger to even boot up.
+Turns out, this is a checked (debug) build and requires a permanently attached kernel debugger to even boot up.
 Initially WinDbg and kd.exe refused to work, as the target CPU did not match the host (the exact error code is: KD Version has unknown processor architecture).
 After some deliberation and help from friends, I learned that alphakd.exe can be run on x86 machine to cross debug an Alpha target.
 Most importantly it works with AXP64!

 Another problem was that the system came up with “Found New Hardware” wizard and there was no functioning keyboard and mouse to click through it.
-Yes I tried safe mode, VGA mode, etc., but nothing worked.
+Yes, I tried safe mode, VGA mode, etc., but nothing worked.
 The system was completely stuck on this dialog:

 Fortunately, the network card worked.
 Neozeed and I built and hacked in to the registry an rlogin daemon.
 Finally solved the PNP fuckup by remotely executing a VBScript that clicked through 20+ “found new hardware” and “install unsigned driver” dialogs.
 Eventually, a PCI to ISA bridge was found and keyboard and mouse came up!